seriousm4x/UpSnap/README.md

 ## ✨ Features

 * Dashboard to wake up devices with 1 click
-* Set date and time to schedule a wake event
+* Set timed wake events via cron
-* Open port scan for VNC, RDP and SSH
+* Scan devices for open ports you assigned
+* Discover devices by scanning network
-* Visualization of incoming websocket messages
+* Visualization of pings
 * Notifications on status changes
 * Devices only get pinged when there are 1 or more visitors
 * Dark/light mode via preferes-color-scheme
-* Settings page to add/delete device and show system infos
 * [Docker images](https://hub.docker.com/r/seriousm4x/upsnap) for amd64, arm64, arm/v7

 ## 📸 Screenshots